brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Lake Atitlán

 Lake Atitlán is a breathtaking volcanic lake ringed by dramatic peaks and traditional Mayan villages, where slow boat journeys connect colourful towns each with their own distinct character and rhythm.
 The Mayan people who lived here were some of the most isolated, which has helped in preserving their languages, traditions, and customs.
 Kevin & I spent two nights in San Pedro, and two nights in Santa Cruz; small towns on opposite ends of the lake.
-It's a very calm place, where you meet lots of people doing Spanish courses to benefit from the particularly slow and clear speech in Guatemala.
+It's a very calm place, where you meet lots of backpackers doing Spanish courses to benefit from the particularly slow and clear speech in Guatemala.

-We did two sunrise hikes, including the Indian Nose, and spent slow days exploring the markets, churches, cafes and restaurants.
+We did two sunrise hikes, including the Indian Nose, and spent quiet days exploring the markets, churches, cafes and restaurants.
 We took the ferry to San Marcos, an entirely vegetarian town which feels like a hippie commune.
 They have amazing food, but are most famous for this iconic 12m diving platform.
 It scared the crap out of me, but I'm glad I did it.
+The nature reserve here is the best thing about the lake, spedning hours in the sun practicing our dives.
 We got last minute cancellations for Free Cerveza hostel, which books out months in advance and was unbelievably fun.
-Then explored the largest town of Panajchel, which is where quiet lake life returns to the real world.
+Finally we explored the largest town of Panajchel, which is where quiet lake life returns to the real world.

-The rooftop of a nice Indian restauraunt is where we waved goodbye to the lake and bused onwards.
+The rooftop of a nice Indian restauraunt is where I said goodbye to the lake, and to Kevin for now.
+There had been a lot of talk about Honduras lately, with most people skipping it due to safety concerns.
+I was nervous about their major cities, and wasn't interested in the scuba diving hub of Roatan off its coast, but I did want to experience something of Honduras.
+I chose to spend four nights in Copan Ruinas, which was 6hrs from Antigua on local buses.
+I arranged to meet Kevin in El Salvador after, and off I went.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca12.jpeg">